-Tens of thousands of Thai opposition supporters have taken over key intersections in Bangkok, snarling traffic as part of their campaign to topple the government of Prime Minister Yingluck Shinawatra and disrupt elections set for February 2.
+Tens of thousands of Thai opposition supporters have taken over key intersections in Bangkok, snarling traffic as part of their campaign to topple the government of Prime Minister Yingluck Shinawatra and disrupt elections scheduled on February 2.

-Although the protests have halted much of the traffic in the main business district, life is continuing as normal in most of the city.
-Thousands of security officers are deployed in the Thai capital, but they have taken no action against the protesters.
+Although the protests halted much of the traffic in the main business district, life is continuing as normal in most of the city.
+Thousands of security officers are deployed in the Thai capital, but they took no action against the protesters.